-Latané had argued that this was logical long-term goal, but that it "would not apply to one-in-a-lifetime choices" [p.
-145].
-This view is repeated in Latané and Tuttle (1967).
+Latané had argued that this was logical long-term goal15, but that it "would not apply to one-in-a-lifetime choices" [p.145].
 It would be reasonable to assume that this is the target of Samuelsons critique.
 Indeed, Samuelson argues that to use this goal is counter logical, first of all because it does not provide a transitive ordering and secondly as indicated above it is not rational to change objective just because the investment decision is repeated in a number of periods.
-This criticism is valid to a certain extent, but it is based on the explicit assumption that "acting rationally" means maximizing an expected utility of a certain class.
-Samuelson's statement is meant as a normative statement.
-Experimental evidence shows that investors may act inconsistently, see for instance Benartzi and Thaler (1999).
-Note that one may construct utility functions, such that two games are accepted, but one is not.
-An example is in fact given by Samuelson himiself (sic) in the later paper Samuelson (1984).
-Further references to this discussion are cited in the notes.
+This criticism is valid to a certain extent, but it is based on the explicit assumption that "acting rationally" means maximizing an expected utility of a certain class16.
 However, Latané never claimed his decision rule to be consistent with utility theory.
 In fact, he seems to be aware of this, as he states